 Garlic Butter Parmesan Wing Sauce:

-• Mayonnaise: Use any type you prefer, I go for avocado oil mayo most of the time.
+- Mayonnaise: Use any type you prefer, I go for my homemade Avocado Oil Mayonnaise most of the time.
 This can be substituted for Greek yogurt or sour cream (just keep in mind the sauce will have a slight tang and not be as rich as mayo).

 Equipment Needed: